ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/sve/sve_armie.md

 ```

 ### Compile

-Compile your applications using the commands shown:
+Compile the applications using the commands shown:

 {{< tabpane >}}
   {{< tab header="GNU" >}}